 The rose stays long better, if accurately to remove the thorns from the stalk with a knife, without injuring stalk itself.

 Alstroemerias stay long better if to remove the leaves from the stalk.

 Chrysanthemums stay long better, if not to cut the stalk, but to break it, and to break so, that to make it shaggy.

-At tulips the leaves do not to be broken off, but accurately to cut off and the stalk has to be washed from dirt in the place of a joint with leaves.
+At tulips the leaves should not to be broken, but accurately to cut off.
+The stalk has to be washed from dirt in the place of a joint with leaves.
 And it is not necessary to spray the buds, because they rot.